Roche/gitlab-configuration-as-code/README.md

 * include external files or other Yamls using `!include` directive
 * inject environment variables into configuration using `!env` directive into your Yaml configuration.

-Visit [our documentation site](https://gitlab-configuration-as-code.readthedocs.io/) for detailed information on how to use.
+Visit [our documentation site](https://gitlab-configuration-as-code.readthedocs.io/) for detailed information on how to use it.

 Configuring your GitLab instance is as simple as this:
 ```yaml